giovannipizzi/seekpath/README.rst

 SeeK-path
 #########

-``SeeK-path`` is a module to obtain and visualize band paths in the Brillouin zone of crystal structures.
+``SeeK-path`` is a python module to obtain and visualize band paths in the Brillouin zone of crystal structures.

 The definition of k-point labels follows crystallographic convention, as defined and discussed in the `HPKOT paper`_.
 Moreover, the Bravais lattice is detected